web3infra-foundation/mega/README.md

 ### FUSE File System of Monorepo

-Mega has a component named [scorpio](https://github.com/web3infra-foundation/mega/tree/main/scorpio), which is a FUSE file system for monorepo.
+Mega has a component named Scorpio, which is a FUSE file system for monorepo.
 Scorpio allows users to mount a monorepo folder as a local filesystem.
 This enables users to work with their codebase as if it were a local filesystem, while still benefiting from the features of a monorepo.

+**Scorpio has been moved to its own repository: [scorpiofs](https://github.com/web3infra-foundation/scorpiofs)**

 ### Buck2 Integration